steviegt6/Stardew64Installer/README.md

 # Stardew64Installer
 This handy piece of software is capable of turning a Linux installation of Stardew Valley into a working 64bit Windows version!
+Credits to @Dradonhunter11 for figuring out how to setup 64bit for Stardew valley

 ## Installation Instructions
 All you need is a folder with a Linux installation of Stardew Valley (obtained via DepotDownloader).